Modeling the wall-slip in large eddy simulations with immersed boundaries: Modeling the wall-slip

 Although a universal model for $(\lambda_x,\lambda_y,\lambda_z)$ may be difficult to formulate, we propose next closures that apply to the turbulent channel flow and similarly simple wall bounded flows.

-The a priori analysis in \S\ref{sec:a_priori} shows that the wall-normal and spanwise slip velocities are negligible in a turbulent channel flow.
-Thus, the slip lengths $\ell_y$ and $\ell_z$ are negligible.
+The \textit{a priori} analysis in \S\ref{sec:a_priori} shows that the wall-normal and spanwise slip velocities are negligible in a turbulent channel flow.
+Thus, the slip-lengths $\ell_y$ and $\ell_z$ are negligible.
 A model that reproduces this observation consists in simply taking $\lambda_y$ and $\lambda_z$ constant and unitary i.e.,